ranjithrd/confluence_23/src/events/fps.md

   skills, make new friends, and experience the excitement of E-Sports firsthand.
   Join the FPS and let your gaming skills shine on the big stage.
 Register now and get ready to make your mark in FPS!
+rules: >-
-rules: Participants will be required to carry peripherals (mouse, keyboard, and headphones).
+  * Participants will be required to carry peripherals (mouse, keyboard, and headphones), and are required to bring their own headsets.

+  * Use of unparliamentary language will lead to immediate disqualification.
 teamsize: 5 participants
 ---